Red-carpet fanfare dropped amid deadly California fires

-Red carpets for the Sandra Bullock film "Bird Box" and "Under the Silver Lake" with Andrew Garfield were canceled Monday, an American Film Institute festival spokeswoman said.
+A red carpet for the Sandra Bullock film "Bird Box" was canceled Monday by the studio and one planned for "Under the Silver Lake" with Andrew Garfield was switched to a photo opportunity, an AFI Fest spokeswoman said.

-That followed the decision to call off the AFI Fest's Sunday red carpet for filmmaker-brothers Ethan and Joel Coen's "The Ballad of Buster Scruggs."
+That followed the decision by Netflix to call off the AFI Fest's Sunday red carpet ceremony for filmmaker-brothers Ethan and Joel Coen's "The Ballad of Buster Scruggs."

-Separately, Paramount canceled a red carpet and after-party for "Instant Family" with Rose Byrne and Mark Wahlberg.
+Separately, Paramount canceled a red carpet ceremony and after-party for "Instant Family" with Rose Byrne and Mark Wahlberg, citing the "ongoing, active fires being battled in the area."
+The studio said food intended for the party was being donated to the American Red Cross.

 Comedy Central's "Drunk History" series resumed production Monday in downtown Los Angeles after taping was halted Friday in King Gillette Ranch, a Santa Monica Mountains park, because of the fire burning in the distance.